gtk-rs/gtk4-rs/book/src/introduction.md

 ## How to use this book

-In general, this book assumes that you’re reading it in sequence from front to back.
+In general, this book assumes that you are reading it in sequence from front to back.
 However, if you are using it as a reference for a certain topic, you might find it useful to just jump into it.